-- 1) To determine the geographic limits of populations affected by the Spill, the extent of genetic differentiation of colonies is being calculated using Wright's F statistics and its analogues (e.g. φ{st}) and tested for significance using randomization procedures (e.g. Excoffier et al. 1992). - 2) To identify source and sink colonies, the direction and magnitude of gene flow (including confidence limits) among colonies is being estimated using coalescence theory (Slatkin and Maddison 1989, Beerli 1999). - 3) Appropriate reference or 'control' sites for monitoring, will be apparent from the results of objective (1); colony-specific markers (in the form of allele frequency differences at multiple loci) for impact assessment will be determined using SPAM (ADFG 1999) and Assign (M. Damus, unpubl. program). - 4) Cryptic species will be inferred from (i) fixed allele differences, which indicate prolonged genetic isolation of populations, (ii) paraphyletic relationships among populations from different species, and/or (iii) high sequence divergences between the mitochondrial genomes of individuals from different populations.

-- 5) Coefficients of inbreeding will be estimated from nuclear data using Wright's F statistics, and longterm effective population sizes (including confidence limits) will be estimated from mitochondrial sequence data using the method of Beerli (1999), which is based on Coalescence Theory. - 6) Appropriate source populations for translocations will be apparent from the results of objective (1).
+- 1) To determine the geographic limits of populations affected by the spill, the extent of genetic differentiation of colonies is being calculated using Wright's F statistics and its analogues (e.g. $\varphi{st}$ ) and tested for significance using randomization procedures (e.g. Excoffier et al. 1992). - 2) To identify source and sink colonies, the direction and magnitude of gene flow (including confidence limits) among colonies is being estimated using a maximum likelihood procedure based on coalescent theory (Beerli 1999, Beerli and Felsenstein 1999). - 3) Appropriate reference or 'control' sites for monitoring, will be apparent from the results of objective (1); colony-specific markers (in the form of allele frequency differences at multiple loci) for impact assessment will be determined using SPAM (ADFG 1999) and Assign (M. Damus, unpubl. program). - 4) Cryptic species will be inferred from (i) fixed allele differences, which indicate prolonged genetic isolation of populations, (ii) paraphyletic relationships among populations from different species, and/or (iii) high sequence divergences between the mitochondrial genes of individuals from different populations. - 5) Coefficients of inbreeding will be estimated from nuclear data using Wright's F statistics and distance measures (e.g. $d^2$ , Coulson et al. 1998), and long-term effective population sizes (including confidence limits) will be estimated from mitochondrial sequence data using the method of Beerli and Felsenstein (1999), which is based on coalescence theory. - 6) Appropriate source populations for translocations will be apparent from the results of objective (1). - 7) Interspecific hybrids and their descendents can be identified by the presence within a species of nuclear or mitochondrial DNA sequences that either (1) otherwise occur only in another species, or (2) are more closely related to sequences in that occur in other species.

-Results
+Results and Discussion

-This project requires collection of blood, feather and/or tissue samples from birds breeding throughout the Pacific basin, mostly in Alaska (Table 1).
-As much as possible, tissue is being obtained from museum specimens, and blood and blood feathers ('pin' or growing feathers) is being obtained from chicks or adults during banding.
-Birds being collected for ongoing dietary studies in Alaska (J.F.P.) also are being used for tissue.
+Blood, feather and/or tissue samples were collected from birds breeding throughout the Pacific basin, mostly in Alaska (Table 1).
+As much as possible, tissue was obtained from museum specimens, and blood and blood feathers ('pin' or growing feathers) were obtained from chicks or adults during banding.
+Birds collected for ongoing dietary studies in Alaska (J.F.P.) also were used for tissue.
 In FY98 we obtained samples from common murres from the eastern Aleutians, from marbled murrelets from the central and eastern Aleutians, and from guillemots from British Columbia and Kachemak Bay.
-Most samples are being obtained through contributions from researchers working at specific sites, but a special collection trip was made to British Columbia and Kachemak Bay (for guillemots).
-Sampling efforts in 1999 will focus on remaining key sites (Table 1).
+Most samples were obtained through contributions by researchers working at specific sites, but special collection trips were also made.
+Sampling efforts in 1999 and 2000 focused on remaining key sites (Table 1).